How To Catch Salmon In A River: Guides Explain Methods And More

 To see how I do this and all the ways to do it easily with 1 or 2 anglers, and to see the best boats for this, check out my page on River Boats For More Fish.

-Salmon fishing by motorboat is another method that anglers use on bigger rivers and lakes and oceans.
+Salmon fishing by motorboat is another method that anglers use on bigger rivers, lakes, and oceans.
 I will cover motorboat fishing methods that are used out in the lakes and oceans and on the bigger rivers at a later date and in a separate article.

-How To Catch Salmon In Rivers When Shore Fishing And Pier Fishing
+Catching Salmon When Shore Fishing And Pier Fishing

 Anglers will often cast lures or baits from the shores along the Ocean or great lakes near the river mouths.
 This can be a very effective method.